📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Overview:

 Soil possesses a complex biological layer at the surface, comprised of cyanobacteria, bacteria, algae and bryophytes.
 These have been well studied in deserts, where they have considerable environmental importance because of their role in nitrogen and carbon fixation, determining water infiltration and evaporation and protecting the soil against erosion.
-We have shown that such biological soil crusts (BSC) can also form in temperate soils, and have similar biological compositions to those in desert soils, suggesting that they may perform similar, vital, ecosystem roles.
+We have shown that such biological soil crusts (BSC) can also form in temperate soils, and have similar biological compositions to those in deserts, suggesting that they may perform similar, vital, ecosystem roles.

 Climate change is affecting weather patterns, increasing the frequency, magnitude and duration of extreme weather events such as high temperature, drought, flooding and extreme rainfall.
 Since BSC inhabit the interface between the atmosphere and the soil, the resilience of BSC to changes in weather patterns is likely to play a key role in determining how extreme weather events impact soil sustainability and resilience of its ecosystem functions.